 This survey takes about 2 minutes, or less, and the participant's identity will remain anonymous.
-They will need to provide a college email address to ensure they are valid participants and also so they can be sent an additional information sheet in return for their participation.
-That information sheet is a summary of how one university in the United States made important changes to deal with the dangers of gun violence on campus.
-Yes, Virginia Tech, a University that took up the challenge of making their University community safer for even the situation of active shooters.
+They will need to provide a college email address that we use to ensure they are valid participants.
+If you do the survey, we will send you a free information sheet that summarizes of how one university in the United States made important changes to deal with the dangers of gun violence on campus.
+Yes, Virginia-Tech, a University that took up the challenge of making their University community safer for even the situation of active shooters.
 Not only how they have changed their doors and locks, but also how they have invested in preventing persons with mental illness from falling through the cracks.
 Steering them to help, and more importantly not forgetting about them, nor rejecting them from the community.
-The truth is that in 2018, if you wanted to send you Children to one of the most well-prepared campuses in the country, you would send them to Virginia Tech.
+The truth is that in 2019, if you wanted to send you Children to one of the most well-prepared campuses in the country, you would send them to Virginia-Tech.

 Students, faculty, and staff, who live and work on our college campuses are done waiting for our institutions to get on the ball and make the required changes.
 As a parent of college students, I am pleased that my Faculty Association and our Student Congress decided to get the train rolling on classroom door locks.
-My older children will get at least one term of better doors before they graduate and our freshmen students will hopefully be better prepared.
+My older children will get at least one term of better doors before they graduate and our freshmen students will hopefully be better prepared in the future.
 There is still more to do on my campus and most campuses in the United States.
-To catch up to Virginia Tech, we need to give mandatory active shooter training to every new student and staff member, so everyone knows the plan in an adrenaline surging emergency.
-Scary, emergency events need to be practiced.
+To catch up to Virginia-Tech, we need to give mandatory active shooter training to every new student and staff member, so everyone knows the plan in an emergency.
+Scary events need to be practiced.
 The first practice cannot be the first time for real.

-If you want to learn more about Run, Hide, Fight, check out these examples on YouTube.
-I know the idea is hard to think about, but no harder than thinking about our children practicing active shooter drills in grade school and high school.
+- If you want to learn more about Run, Hide, Fight, view these videos on YouTube.
+I know the topic is uncomfortable, but no more so than the reality of our younger children already practicing active shooter drills in grade school.

 FBI Run Hide Fight Video at Billboard